Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Introduction

 Computer vision models based on deep neural networks (DNNs) exhibit impressive performance across diverse applications.
 However, they are vulnerable to adversarial examples~\cite{szegedy2013intriguing, goodfellow2014explaining_harnessing_ae}, i.e., maliciously manipulated inputs designed to deceive DNNs, thereby posing huge risks in real-world applications due to unintended network behaviors.
 Moreover, adversarial examples can be implemented in the physical world~\cite{kurakin2018physical_adv, brown2017adv_patch, song2018physical_adv_patch_obj}, such as through the use of adversarial patches~\cite{brown2017adv_patch, eykholt2018adv_patch_cls}.
 Unlike adversarial examples that perturb entire images with imperceptible noise~\cite{szegedy2013intriguing, goodfellow2014explaining_harnessing_ae}, adversarial patches alter specific regions of images with salient perturbations.
 Thus, these patches can be physically implemented, e.g., printed out, and directly attached to real-world objects to deceive DNN-based computer vision models.

-While most of the studies on adversarial patches have focused on RGB based computer vision~\cite{song2018phys_adv_patch_obj_1, lee2019physical_adv_patch_det, thys2019fooling_adv_patch_human_det}, recent investigations have revealed that infrared object detection models are also vulnerable to physically-realizable adversarial patches~\cite{zhu2021bulb_attack, zhu2022qr_attack, wei2023hotcold, wei2023shape_attack}.
+While most of the studies on adversarial patches have focused on RGB-based computer vision~\cite{song2018phys_adv_patch_obj_1, lee2019physical_adv_patch_det, thys2019fooling_adv_patch_human_det}, recent investigations have revealed that infrared object detection models are also vulnerable to physically-realizable adversarial patches~\cite{zhu2021bulb_attack, zhu2022qr_attack, wei2023hotcold, wei2023shape_attack}.
 Infrared object detection is an emerging technique for safety-critical applications due to its remarkable anti-interference capability even in harsh environments.
 It has been applied to a wide range of tasks, such as infrared pedestrian detection~\cite{suard2006pedestrian_infrared}; however, its vulnerability to physical adversarial patches raises substantial concerns regarding its reliability.
-Zhu et al.~\cite{zhu2021bulb_attack} showed that a carefully designed physical board with small bulbs can greatly degrade the precision of an infrared human detector.
+Zhu et al.~\cite{zhu2021bulb_attack} showed that a carefully designed physical board with small bulbs could greatly degrade the precision of an infrared human detector.
 Zhu et al.~\cite{zhu2022qr_attack} designed adversarial ``QR code" pattern clothing that can fool an infrared human detector.
-Wei et al.~\cite{wei2023hotcold} introduced the HOTCOLD Block (HCB) physical attack against thermal infrared imaging that uses wearable “warming and cooling pastes” to create infrared adversarial patches with a less conspicuous design.
+Wei et al.~\cite{wei2023hotcold} introduced the HOTCOLD Block (HCB) physical attack against thermal infrared imaging that uses wearable ``warming and cooling pastes" to create infrared adversarial patches with a less conspicuous design.
 Wei et al.~\cite{wei2023shape_attack} subsequently enhanced the effectiveness of this attack by optimizing the shape and location of the patches.

-Unfortunately, research on developing effective defense strategies against infrared adversarial patches remains fully unexplored.
+However, effective defense strategies against infrared adversarial patches remain fully unexplored.
+In fact, the proposed infrared adversarial patches have not been tested against proper defenses specifically designed for adversarial patches, leaving the full extent of the risks unclear.
+For example, the HCB attack~\cite{wei2023hotcold} was tested on detectors without any defense, and the Shape-Loc attack~\cite{wei2023shape_attack} was evaluated on defenses for $L_p$-bounded adversarial perturbations, but not defenses designed for adversarial patches.